Exclusions and Exemptions

 The Educational Information Exclusion relates to the sharing of information that is commonly taught in colleges and universities (ITAR) or any educational information released by instruction in catalog-courses and their associated teaching laboratories (EAR).
 Under the Educational Information Exclusion, these two examples of disclosures are excluded from Export Control regulations.

-- The employee’s permanent abode throughout the period of employment is in the United States;
+- The employee's permanent abode throughout the period of employment is in the U.S.;

-- The employee is NOT listed as a national of a country listed in 22 CFR 126.1;
+- The employee is NOT a national of a country listed in 22 CFR 126.1;

-NOTE: The "full-time bona fide employee" requirement does not apply to FAU foreign students and postdoctoral researchers.
-FAU foreign students and postdoctoral researchers are not considered employees of FA
+NOTE: The "full-time bona fide employee" requirement does not apply to foreign students or postdoctoral researchers as neither are considered employees of FAU under such circumstances.